 Bachelor of Arts in Chemistry

-The Bachelor of Arts (B.A.) in Chemistry provides a foundation in the theory and practice of chemistry but does not require the most advanced lecture courses and laboratories of the B.S. degree, leaving more room for electives or even a second major.
+Earning a bachelor of arts (B.A.) in chemistry provides a foundation in the theory and practice of chemistry but does not require the most advanced lecture courses and laboratories of the bachelor of science (B.S.) degree, leaving more room for electives or even a second major.
 The B.A. degree affords more flexibility in the student's schedule and allows students to tailor degree programs toward specific career goals.

 Bachelor of Science in Chemistry

-The Bachelor of Science (B.S.) degree in Chemistry provides a graduate with a thorough understanding of synthetic methods, analytical and physical measurements, the use of scientific literature, computational methods, and communication in science.
-The B.S. degree is accredited by the American Chemical Society (ACS) and provides the intellectual and practical basis for a wide variety of careers, especially those in which chemistry plays a significant role, including careers in the chemical industry, secondary teaching and government-based scientific work.
+Majoring in chemistry provides a graduate with a thorough understanding of synthetic methods, analytical and physical measurements, the use of scientific literature, computational methods, and communication in science.
+This bachelor of science (B.S.) degree is accredited by the American Chemical Society (ACS) and provides the intellectual and practical basis for a wide variety of careers, especially those in which chemistry plays a significant role, including careers in the chemical industry, secondary teaching and government-based scientific work.
 The B.S. degree is ideal for students who are interested in pursuing graduate study in chemistry, pharmacy, medicine, and related fields.

-The Bachelor of Science (B.S.) degree in Medicinal Chemistry is a new major designed for students interested in pursuing a career in healthcare, pharmaceutical research, or other related field.
+The medicinal chemistry major is designed for students interested in pursuing a career in healthcare, pharmaceutical research, or other related field.
+The degree earned is a bachelor of science (B.S.) in chemistry.
 Medicinal chemistry is at the intersection of chemistry and biology and focuses on not only synthesizing pharmaceuticals but also testing and developing new drugs.
 Completing this degree will fulfill most pre-requisite courses needed for application to dental, medical and pharmacy school and leaves room for additional courses required by health professional programs.

-The Bachelor of Science (B.S.) degree in Polymer Chemistry is a new major centered on the study and synthesis of the large, complex molecules that make up the materials that have applications such as athletic tape, plastics, solar cells, and polyester fabric.
+The polymer chemistry major is centered on the study and synthesis of the large, complex molecules that make up the materials that have applications such as athletic tape, plastics, solar cells, and polyester fabric.
+The degree earned is a bachelor of science (B.S.) in chemistry.
 Students will learn about additive manufacturing, polymer drug delivery, high-performance materials, sustainable polymers, biomedical materials, polymers for energy applications, and novel polymer chemistry.
 Because of its diverse range of applications, polymer chemistry prepares graduates for a wide variety of careers in fields.
 Potential careers include industry, research and development, quality control, and more.